LSAT Scores/LSAT 127

 Frequently asked questions

-- Bottom 15% — see the study guides linked below.
-Whether it is "good" depends on your target schools — check your odds with the admissions probability calculator.
+Bottom 15%: well below the median for law school admissions.
+Whether it is "good" depends on your target schools.
+Check your odds with the admissions probability calculator.

 Learn more in the complete LSAT score conversion guide, or check your law school admissions odds.